Classification of affine vortices: Background

-Let $G$ be a complex reductive Lie group, so it is the complexification of a maximal compact subgroup $K$.
-Let $\Sig$ be a Riemann surface and $P \to \Sig$ a principal $K$-bundle.
-Let $(X,\om)$ be a K\"{a}hler manifold on which $G$ acts holomorphically.
+We introduce the following notation for group actions.
+Let $G$ be a complex reductive Lie group with maximal compact subgroup $K$, so that $G$ is the complexification of $K$.
+Let $(X,\om,J)$ be a K\"{a}hler manifold with symplectic structure $\om$ and complex structure $J$ on which $G$ acts holomorphically and $K$ acts symplectically.
+A {\em moment map} is a $K$-equivariant map $\Phi: X \to \k^\dual$ such that

-\begin{definition} \begin{enumerate} \item {\rm (Hamiltonian actions)} A {\em moment map} is a $K$-equivariant map $\Phi$ such that $\iota(\xi_X) \omega = \d \lan \Phi, \xi \ran , \ \forall \xi \in \k$, where $\xi_X \in \Vect(X)$ given by the infinitesimal action of $\xi$ on $X$.
+where $\xi_X(x)=\ddt \exp(t\xi)x|_{t=0} \in \Vect(X)$ is given by the infinitesimal action of $\xi$ on $X$.
 The action of $K$ is {\em Hamiltonian} if there exists a moment map $\Phi : X \to \k^\dual$.
 Since $K$ is compact, $\k$ has an $\Ad$-invariant metric.
-We fix such a metric and $\k^\dual$ and so the moment map becomes a map $\Phi : X \to \k$.
-We assume $X$ is equipped with a Hamiltonian action and fix the moment map. \item {\rm (Geometric invariant theory quotients)} If $X$ is a polarized projective $G$-variety, the geometric invariant theory quotient is $X^{\ss}/\sim$ where $X^{\ss}$ is the semi-stable locus and $\sim$ is the orbit closure relation.
-We assume that the {\em $G$-action on $X^{\ss}$ has finite stabilizers}.
-So, $X \qu G$ is the orbit space of $X^{\ss}$.
-From Kempf-Ness \cite{KN} and Kirwan \cite{Kirwan}, the git quotient $X \qu G$ is homeomorphic to the symplectic quotient $X \qu K := \Phi^{-1}(0)/K$.
-The stable=semistable guarantees that the $K$ action on $\Phi^{-1}(0)$ has finite stabilizers, and that $X^{\ss}=G\Phi^{-1}(0)$.
-The results in this work apply to compact K\"ahler manifolds, in these cases, abusing notation, we define $X^{\ss}=G\Phi^{-1}(0)$. \item {\rm (Affine space of connections)} Let $(\Sig, j)$ be a Riemann surface and $P \to \Sig$ a principal $K$-bundle over it.
-In this paper, we mostly don't encounter closed Riemann surfaces, so we may assume that $P=\Sig \times K$.
-The {\em space of connections} is then the affine space
+We fix such a metric and identify $\k \simeq \k^\dual$, so the moment map becomes a map $\Phi : X \to \k$.
+We assume $X$ is equipped with a Hamiltonian action and fix the moment map.
+In the rest of the paper, we assume: \begin{assumption} The $G$-action on $G\Phi^{-1}(0)$ has finite stabilizers. \end{assumption} If the underlying complex structure of $X$ has the structure of a polarized projective or affine $G$-variety, the git quotient is defined by $X \qu G := X^{\ss}/\sim$ where $X^{\ss}$ is the semi-stable locus and $\sim$ is the orbit closure relation.
+For details of the construction, refer to \cite{Mumford} for the projective case and \cite{King} for the affine case.
+A polarization of $X$ determines a moment map.
+By the Kempf-Ness \cite{KN} theorem and its generalization to affine varieties (\cite[Theorem 6.1]{King}), the quotient $X \qu G$ is homeomorphic to the symplectic quotient $\Phi^{-1}(0)/K$.
+Assumption \ref{ass:freeaction} guarantees that the $K$ action on $\Phi^{-1}(0)$ has finite stabilizers, and that $X^{\ss}=G\Phi^{-1}(0)$.
+In case $X$ is a K\"ahler manifold without an algebraic structure, we define the semistable locus as $X^\ss :=G\Phi^{-1}(0)$.

-On any bundle over $\Sig$, where the fiber has a $K$-action, a connection $A=\d+a$ defines a covariant derivative $\d_A$.
-For example on the bundle $\Sig \times X$,